-We have been fortunate in being able to support these aspirations over recent years with a building programme which has provided a superb sixth form centre, a music school, a flexible learning centre, a new art and design block, and most recently a new Sports Hall.
-These additions have also enabled us to refit freed up space, and we are for example, currently equipping a new theatre.
+We have been fortunate in being able to support these aspirations over recent years with a building programme which has provided a superb sixth form centre, music school, a flexible learning centre, an art and design block and most recently a new sports hall.

-A key requirement of this role is the willingness to teach English up to sixth form standard, where we currently prepare students for the Pre-U, although we will be moving to the Edexcel A level from September 2019.
-The level of sixth form take up in English is healthy, and we would certainly expect that a successful candidate would be given sixth form teaching.
-A willingness to teach a second subject (for example Drama) would be welcome but is not necessary.
+A key requirement of this role is the willingness to teach Chemistry up to A level standard.
+The demand for A level Chemistry at KEGS is very substantial and likely to grow, and any successful candidate will certainly be given sixth form teaching.
+An interest in other areas would be welcome but is not necessary at all.
 In addition, we would welcome an application, regardless of what stage you are at in your career, and would also consider giving a suitable person the chance to train for qualified teacher status during their first year at KEGS, with the costs of the training fully met by KEGS.
+Equally, a recruitment incentive could be available for a suitable candidate.